Unitary Complexity and the Uhlmann Transformation Problem: Introduction

 The reason we say that the algorithm $A$ is given a \emph{system} instead of a \emph{state} is to emphasize that the state of the system is not known to the algorithm ahead of time, and in fact the system may be part of a larger entangled state.
 Thus the algorithm has to coherently apply the transformation $U_x$ to the given system, maintaining any entanglement with an external system.
 This makes unitary synthesis problems fundamentally different, and in many cases harder to analyse, than state synthesis problems.

 Traditional complexity classes like $\sf P$, $\sf NP$, and $\sf BQP$ have proven to be powerful ways of organizing and comparing the difficulty of different decision problems.
 In a similar way, state and unitary complexity classes are useful for studying the complexity of quantum states and of quantum state transformations.
 We can then ask about the existence of complete problems, reductions, inclusions, separations, closure properties, and more.
-Importantly, state and unitary complexity classes provide a useful language to formulate questions and conjectures about the computational hardness of inherently quantum problems.
-For example, we can ask whether $\unitaryPSPACE$ is contained in $ \unitaryBQP^{\PSPACE}$ --- in other words, can polynomial-space-computable unitary transformations be also computed by a polynomial-time quantum computer that is given oracle access to a $\PSPACE$ decision oracle? \footnote{ We remark that this question is open --- this is related to the ``Unitary Synthesis Problem'' raised by Aaronson and Kuperberg~\cite{aaronson2007quantum}.
-Recent work \cite{lombardi2023one} gives evidence that the Unitary Synthesis Problem has a negative answer: they show that the complexity of unitary transformations cannot be generically reduced to making a single query to an arbitrary Boolean function. }
+Importantly, state and unitary complexity classes provide a useful language to articulate questions and conjectures about the computational hardness of inherently quantum problems.
+For example, we can ask whether $\unitaryPSPACE$ is contained in $ \unitaryBQP^{\PSPACE}$ --- in other words, can polynomial-space-computable unitary transformations be also computed by a polynomial-time quantum computer that is given oracle access to a $\PSPACE$ decision oracle?\footnote{ This is an open question, and is related to the ``Unitary Synthesis Problem'' raised by Aaronson and Kuperberg~\cite{aaronson2007quantum}. }

 \paragraph{Unitary synthesis problems, classes, and reductions.} We begin by giving general definitions for unitary synthesis problems and a number of useful unitary complexity classes, e.g.~$\unitaryBQP$ and $\unitaryPSPACE$.
 We then define a notion of \emph{reductions} between unitary synthesis problems.
 Roughly speaking, we say that a unitary synthesis problem $\usynth{U} = (U_x)_x$ polynomial-time reduces to $\usynth{V} = (V_x)_x$ if an efficient algorithm for implementing $\usynth{V}$ implies an efficient algorithm for implementing $\usynth{U}$.